-The authorized capital stock of Forum Energy Technologies, Inc. consists of 296,000,000 shares of common stock, par value \$0.01 per share, of which 83,975,758 shares of common stock will be issued and outstanding upon completion of this offering and the concurrent private placement, and 3,700,000 shares of preferred stock, par value \$0.01 per share, of which no shares will be issued and outstanding.
+Upon completion of the stock split, this offering and the concurrent private placement, the authorized capital stock of Forum Energy Technologies, Inc. will consist of shares of common stock, par value \$0.01 per share, of which shares of preferred stock, par value \$0.01 per share, of which no shares will be issued and outstanding.

+We will adopt an amended and restated certificate of incorporation and amended and restated bylaws concurrently with the completion of this offering.
 The following summary of the capital stock and our amended and restated certificate of incorporation and our amended and restated bylaws does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to our amended and restated certificate of incorporation and amended and restated bylaws, which are filed as exhibits to the registration statement of which this prospectus is a part.